Nutty

 1. Affordability

-‘Affordability’ is all about how easily you can afford pay back your lender.
+‘Affordability’ is all about how easily you can afford to pay back your lender.
 Basically, switching to a repayment mortgage will mean you have to pay a lot more each month.
 And the last thing your lender wants is for you to struggle to pay them back.
-After all, you wouldn’t want to lend someone money if you didn’t think they’d be able to pay it back on time (unless you’re the loveliest person around!).
+After all, you wouldn’t want to lend someone money if you didn’t think they’d be able to pay it back on time.

 Before making a decision, your lender will do some checks to see whether they think you can afford it.
 If they’re not convinced then they won’t let you switch.
 It’s as simple as that!